Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Numerical experiments

 For each dataset, we visualize the distributions of gradient errors and Lipschitz constant estimates, compared against a normal distribution (QQ-plot) in Figure \ref{fig:ht-gn-Lc-mm}, to illustrate their heavy-tailed behavior.
 These visualizations provide partial justification for the heavy-tailed noise condition in Assumption \ref{asp:basic}(c) and the weakly average smoothness condition in Assumption \ref{asp:gen-ave-smth} when solving the multimodal contrastive learning problem \eqref{multi-modal}.

 In addition, for each dataset, we plot the relative objective value gap and the relative gradient norm in Figure \ref{fig:mm} to illustrate the convergence behavior of the SFOMs.
-From Figure \ref{fig:mm}, we can observe that SFOMs with normalization tend to outperform their unnormalized counterparts.
+From Figure \ref{fig:mm}, we observe that the normalized SFOMs (namely, NSFOM-PM, NSFOM-EM, NSFOM-RM) outperform the clipped SFOMs (namely, GClip and ACClip) after an early stage of iterations.
+This is likely because gradient normalization allows a larger step size than gradient clipping when the stochastic gradient norm falls below the clipping threshold.
 We also observe that the normalized SFOMs with extrapolated and recursive momentum converge faster than the SFOM with Polyak momentum, while the SFOM with recursive momentum slightly outperforms the one with extrapolated momentum.
 These phenomena are generally consistent with our theoretical results.